 At the large spherical shell of radius R:

 If we consider the total charges in the system, that is, q and Q, then the total potential energy due to the system of charges can be given as,

 Assuming that q is positive, the inner sphere is always at a higher potential and is independent of the charge Q that is accumulated on the larger surface.
 The difference in potential given by the value V(r)-V(R) is positive.
-The potential due to Q is constant up to radius R and thus, the difference gets cancelled out.
+The potential due to Q is constant up to radius R and thus, the difference gets canceled out.
 If we connect the smaller and the larger sphere with a conducting wire, the charge q, however small, on the smaller sphere gets transferred to the bigger sphere.
 Here, if we introduce a small charged sphere into a larger spherical shell, as shown in the system, the charge on the larger sphere keeps increasing.
 Similarly, the potential at the larger sphere would also keep rising as the charge increases, until the breakdown field of air is reached.
 The Van de Graaff generator works on the same principle.

 In the figure given above, we can see a Van de Graaff generator.
-Here, a large spherical shell is held at a height of several metres above the ground supported by an insulating column.
-Two pulleys are wound with a belt-like insulating material, with one being at ground level and the other one at the centre of the shell.
+Here, a large spherical shell is held at a height of several meters above the ground supported by an insulating column.
+Two pulleys are wound with a belt-like insulating material, with one being at ground level and the other one at the center of the shell.
 This belt undertakes a continuous motion, thus carrying a positive charge continuously from the ground to the top.
 This belt is kept moving continuously by a motor driving the lower pulley.
 The positive charge is transferred to the larger shell by a carbon brush, thus rendering the outer shell with a very high potential over the time.

-To learn more about Van de Graaff generator and other related topics, download Byju’s The Learning App.
+To learn more about Van de Graaff generator and other related topics, download BYJU’S- The Learning App.